Coos Bay, Oregon: Empire

 A trail established by Coquille people ran from the original site of Randolph to Empire.

-The Empire district (Coos language: Hanisich) was founded as Empire City in 1853 by members of the Coos Bay Company from Jacksonville, Oregon, and at the time it was assumed that the area would be center of the region.
+The Empire district (Coos language: Hanisich)) was founded as Empire City in 1853 by members of the Coos Bay Company from Jacksonville, Oregon, and at the time it was assumed that the area would be center of the region.
 The company was formed after the discovery of gold in northern California and southwestern Oregon.
 For a time Empire City was the county seat of Coos County.
 The first post office in the location was called Elkhorn, which ran from 1853 until 1854.
 It was the first post office in what is now Coos County, though at the time it was part of Umpqua County.
 Empire City post office was established in 1858 and ran until 1894, when it was renamed Empire.
 In 1965, the city of Empire voted to consolidate with Coos Bay.
 Today, Empire is the location of Madison Elementary School, Sunset Intermediate School and a business district along Cape Arago Highway.

 Climate

 This region experiences cool-to-warm summers typical of the Oregon coast, with no average monthly temperatures above 71.6 F which means mild weather usually in the lower 40s to upper 60s Fahrenheit.
 According to the Köppen Climate Classification system, Coos Bay has a warm-summer Mediterranean climate, abbreviated Csb on climate maps, but that borders on an oceanic climate, due to the cool year-round temperatures and sheer volume of annual rainfall, nearly 65 in annually.
 Severe coastal storms (or gales) with hurricane-force winds occur frequently during the winter months, while summers can be foggy.
 Snowfall is uncommon, with just around an inch (2.54 cm) of snow annually.
+Air temperatures typically range from 40 °F (4 °C) to 75 °F (24 °C) all year.

 The record high temperature of 102 °F was recorded on September 22, 2009, and the record low of 12 °F was recorded on December 21, 1990.
 The wettest "rain year" at Southwest Oregon Regional Airport in nearby North Bend was from July 1994 to June 1995 with 89.13 in and the driest from July 1976 to June 1977 with 30.87 in; the greatest monthly rainfall was 22.69 in in November 1973, and the highest 24-hour rainfall 6.67 in on November 18, 1996.

 The Coos Bay—North Bend area is in USDA plant hardiness zone 9A, with a frost-free growing season around nine months long.